jbernhard/ebe-osg/README.md

 * Results files must be placed in a folder `results`.
 This folder is created by CMake in the packaging process.
 When jobs run on the grid, the remote-job-wrapper copies all files in that folder; anything else will be lost.
 * Anything printed to stdout/err will be recorded in the job log file.
+* The run script is entirely responsible for handling the input files.
+In my version, input files are parsed in INI format.
+* The script is _not designed to run in place_, i.e. if you go into lib and do `./run-ebe`, it will not work at all.
+It is designed to run as part of the full OSG package.

 ### Compile and package